D0WNL1NK/DIGISIGN-A-digital-signature-software-/README.md

 Digital Signature is mathematical technique which is used to validate the authenticity of a file shared by a sender to one or many people.

-Our project aims to encapsulate the method of creating signature certificates and sending it thorugh the LAN to a machine.
+Our project aims to encapsulate the method of creating signature certificates and sending it through the LAN to a receiving machine.

 The receiver on the other side can also use this software to verify the signature.